nsauton/concordance/README.md

   -h, --help  show this help message and exit
   --print     Print output to terminal instead of writing to file

-input files used are found in the files/ folder
-By default, output is written to a file called 'concordance_output.txt' unless the --print flag is attached which forces output to be printed to the terminal.
+text files used for the input_file are found in the files/ folder By default, output is written to a file called 'concordance_output.txt' unless the --print flag is attached which forces output to be printed to the terminal.

 ## files folder